drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

     weight <= 20);
 ```

-5. A materialized view is recomputed periodically and the results are returned without having to re-run the query.
-Materialized views can be especially useful for queries that require complex processing like aggregations.
+5. A materialized view is recomputed periodically and the results are returned without having to rerun the query.
+Materialized views can be especially useful for queries that require complex processing such as aggregations.
 Use the code below to create a materialized view, and then run a query to verify the results.

 ```
 CREATE OR REPLACE MATERIALIZED VIEW